General, Statesman, Hero of the Greek War of Independence (1787 – 1849)

 Nikitas Stamatelopoulos was known by many different names; he was called Tourkophagos (Turk-eater) and Nikitaras, his name meaning “victory”.
 He was one of the greatest heroes and protagonists of the Greek War of Independence, next to his uncle, Theodore Kolokotronis.
 He fought in all of the major battles of the Greek War of Independence, proving his decisive role in its outcome.

-From a young age he was introduced in the harsh way of life of the harmatoles.
+From a young age he was introduced to the harsh way of life of the harmatoles.
 After losing his father from the Ottomans, Nikitaras followed Theodore Kolokotronis throughout all his operations.
 His devotion to his uncle was recorded in the people’s saying “The head was of Kolokotronis, the arm was of Nikitaras”.
 In 1818, 3 years before the outbreak of the War, Nikitaras was initiated in the Society of Friends, whereupon he became an active member, travelling to Peloponnesus in attempt to initiate others and join the war that was slowly coming.

 On March 23, 1821, Nikitaras joined Kolokotronis and entered in Kalamata.
 On May 12th of the same year, Nikitaras led an army of 800 troops victoriously against the Ottomans in the Battle of Valtetsi, thus granting the Greeks a victory in one of the most important battles during the war.
 Soon thereafter, he proved his military skills and valour in the Battle of Doliana, where he defeated 6000 Ottomans with an army of 200 Greek men.
 These two battles rendered him one of the most heroic fighters of the war.
 He continued in the Battle of Vervena, where he won the battles one after the other.
 Finally, on September 23rd of the same year, Nikitaras, together with Theodore Kolokotronis, Demetrios Plapoutas, Anagnostaras, Petrobey Mavromichalis and Demetrios Hypsilantis fought in the siege of Tripolitsa, ultimately reclaiming the capitol of Moria and decimating the Turkish and Jewish population.
 In 1822, along with 700 of his men he fought in the Battles of Stylis and Hagias Marinas, alongside Odysseus Androutsos.